Drug Overdose Treatment at Home

 Any drug overdose, no matter the specific drug, is always a medical emergency.
 When an overdose occurs, a swift response is essential as drug overdoses can be life-threatening.

 For some people, the idea of going to a facility may not be acceptable.
-Things such as privacy issues or fear of the stigma that is associated with drug and alcohol abuse.
+The stigma of drug and alcohol abuse, along with privacy concerns, discourages individuals from seeking treatment.
 For these individuals, drug overdose treatment at home is an excellent option.

-A private detox nurse can be dispatched quickly to intervene in a drug overdose within the comfort and privacy of the home setting.
-A private nurse works closely with a medical doctor trained in addiction medicine to rapidly dispense life-saving medications and treatments.
+A private detox nurse can respond quickly to a drug overdose and provide help at the person’s home.
+The nurse collaborates with a physician trained in addiction medicine to administer life-saving medications and treatments quickly.
 When needed, the nurse, trained in detox and withdrawal, can guide the individual through the detox process as well.

 Drug overdose treatment at home can make the difference between getting the necessary medical attention or not.
-When considering the possibility of being admitted to a hospital, some prefer to take their chances and endure the overdose rather than jeopardize their reputation.
-This can result in loss of life.
+To protect their reputation, some people will risk an overdose instead of going to the hospital.
+This can have fatal consequences.
 The at-home drug overdose interventions offer total privacy as well as quality medical treatment.

 About Drug or Alcohol Overdose